oroinc/documentation/crm/user_guide_sales_tools/customer_management/common_features_channels.rst

 - Magento Channel—Magento Customer
 - Custom Channel—Customer Identity

 Some other entities are by default added to channels of a specific type.

 For example, once you have selected the channel type, the :term:`Opportunity` and :term:`Lead` entities will be added to Sales channels, and the :term:`Cart` and :term:`Order <Order>` entities—to Magento channels.

 These entities will be added to the entity list by default, however, they are optional and may be removed.

 **Custom Entities** are created for specific customer needs and may contain any relevant data, including additional customer details, information about the sales, etc. All the custom entities are available in the drop-down menu of the **Entities** section for a channel.

 The ways to create and manage custom entities, are described in the :ref:`Entities guide <doc-entities>`.

 To add an entity to the channel, choose the entity and click the :guilabel:`Add` button.

 .. image:: /user_guide/img/channel_guide/channels_entity_select.png
+   :alt: Click add button to add the channel

 To delete an entity, click the |IcDelete| :guilabel:`Delete` icon.
 This will remove the entity from the channel's list, but not from the system.

 .. image:: /user_guide/img/channel_guide/channels_entities_delete.png
+   :alt: Click delete icon to delete the channel

 .. note::